liamhn/AutoPump/README.md

 corpus0 = corpus0.lower()
 ```
 We split the corpus up by word, such that we have a list containing each word in the corpus in order.
-We also remove some unwated empty strings.
+We also remove some unwanted empty strings.
 ```python
 corpus = corpus0.split(' ')
 while (corpus.count('') > 0):